alexandre-huff/rft/README.md

 for updating the routing rules based on those work assignments.

-The library can be linked with any xApp that wants fault-tolerance support in a similar manner as linking the xApp core with the RMR messaging library and other libraries such as SDL and logging.
+The library can be linked with any xApp that wants fault tolerance support in a similar manner as linking the xApp core with the RMR messaging library and other libraries such as SDL and logging.